 Approved by the GUAM Council of Foreign Ministers September 25, 2006, New York

-(with amendments and additions approved by the GUAM Ministerial Council Decision of December 4, 2008,
+(with amendments approved by the GUAM Ministerial Council Decision of December 4, 2008,

 and the GUAM Ministerial Council Decision of December 5, 2019).